 In addition to complying with Provision C.6, construction projects that disturb an acre or more of soil are required to comply with the State Construction General Permit.
 Among other things the Construction General Permit requires the development of Stormwater Pollution Prevention Plan and the implementation of an inspection and monitoring program.
 The California Stormwater Quality Best Management Practices Handbook: Construction provides guidance on complying with the State Construction General Stormwater Permit and includes a Stormwater Pollution Prevention Plan (SWPPP) template.

 Municipal Regional Permit Provision C.6.f. requires each municipal Permittee to provide training at least every other year to municipal staff responsible for conducting construction site stormwater inspections.
 The Contra Costa Clean Water Program organizes and sponsors this training for its member agencies.
 The most recent training was on November 14, 2019, in Walnut Creek.

-- Sandy Mathews, Larry Walker and Associates (16 MB .pdf)
+- Sandy Mathews, Larry Walker and Associates (PDF) (16 MB .pdf)

-- Maggie Monahan, San Francisco Bay Regional Water Quality Control Board (1 MB .pdf)
+- Maggie Monahan, San Francisco Bay Regional Water Quality Control Board (PDF) (1 MB .pdf)

 Frequently Asked Questions

 1. Q. Do I need to develop an Erosion Control Plan?